“Is my digital good taxable?” That’s the question on the minds of entrepreneurs around the world.

 Finally, it’s a good idea to keep your records in secure, digital storage.
 Some governments even require it.
 As mentioned above, the EU requires you to store customer location evidence, digitally, for ten years.
 That way it’s easy for you to produce records in the case of an audit.

 In fact, digital tax records are rapidly becoming the norm.
 Thanks to the gradual digitalization of taxes, all businesses and individuals will be expected to pay, store, and file all tax documents online.
-Just look into the UK’s Making Tax Digital initiative for an example of what’s next.

 How to file sales tax returns